Professor, Associate Vice President of Research for the Institute of Digital InnovAtion

 Mail Stop: 4A5

-2018-2021: Collaborative: Guiding Exploration of Protein Structure Spaces with Deep Learning.
-Funded by National Science Foundation.
+- 2018-2022: Guiding Exploration of Protein Structure Spaces with Deep Learning.
+Funded by the National Science Foundation.

-2018-2021: Statistical Inference for Molecular Landscapes.
-Funded by National Science Foundation.
+- 2018-2021: Statistical Inference for Molecular Landscapes.
+Funded by the National Science Foundation.

 - PhD, Computer Science, Rice University